 This coverage is there to protect your board members (whether paid or volunteer) from liability suits that arise from their position held.
 This type of coverage is always important to protect your board members from issues with decisions made or answers provided on behalf of the board.
 This can be important from the smallest to the largest businesses even volunteer boards, for example, a Chamber of Commerce.

 Cyber Liability: This type of coverage is provided for business conducted over the Internet, other networks or using electronic storage technology.
 Insurance can be bought for losses against both the first- and third-party risks.
 1st party coverage is when your own information is breached and 3rd party liability is when your clients’ information is breached.

 Employment Practices Liability: EPLI Coverage is for liability resulting from employment practices.
 Pracitces including wrongful termination, discrimination,invasion of privacy, false imprisonment, breach of contract, emotional distress, wage and hour law violations and sexual harassment to name a few.

 Additional insured clauses: This is coverage associated with the liability portion of the policy.
 Other individuals/groups that were not initially named as a named insured on the policy, that may have a financial interest in the business.
 Once added to the policy, the additional insured will then be protected under the named insurer’s policy and can file a claim if they are sued.

 Hired and non-owned: Provides coverage for bodily injury and/or property damage caused by a vehicle you rent or borrow or caused by a non-owned vehicle such as an employees vehicle.

 Employee Benefits Liability: Provides coverage for an employer for an error or omission in the administration of an employee benefit program, such as failure to advise employees of benefit programs.

-Medical Expenses: The minimum limit offered is $5,000.
-This may be increased depending on the carrier.
+Medical Expenses: The minimum coverage is $5,000.
+This can be increased, however, it depends on the carrier.